fastify/fastify/EXPENSE_POLICY.md

 This Collective is run by and for the benefit of the independent contributors to the Fastify open source software project.
 This Collective is not endorsed or administered by OpenJS Foundation, Inc.
-(the “OpenJS Foundation”), the OpenJS Foundation does not receive and has no control over any funds contributed, the OpenJS Foundation does not direct or otherwise supervise the actions of any contributor to the Fastify project, and all donations made will be expended for the private benefit of or otherwise to reimburse individuals that do not have an employer/employee, contractor, or
+(the “OpenJS Foundation”).
+The OpenJS Foundation does not receive or have control over any funds contributed.
+The OpenJS Foundation does not direct or otherwise supervise the actions of any contributor to the Fastify project, and all donations made will be expended for the private benefit of or otherwise to reimburse individuals that do not have an employer/employee, contractor, or